waleedafifi90/learning-journal/html.md

 # Doctypes
-Html5 must have Doctypes in the bigining file like below
+Html5 must have Doctypes in the beginning file like below
 ```
 <!DOCTYPE html>
 ```